 - Reduce anxiety prior to going to bed: If you have a list of things that run through your mind as you try to fall asleep (things you are worried about, a to-do list, fears about tomorrow, etc.), try giving yourself time to think about those things prior to getting into bed.
 Try some problem solving techniques to reduce your anxiety (make an actual to-do list, practice acceptance, use anxiety coping skills, etc.).

-- One tip to reduce anxiety is to tell yourself that you want good sleep, but you do not need good sleep.
-That way, if you do not get good sleep one night, that’s ok.
-You didn’t need it anyway.
+- If you struggle to fall asleep, a final tip to reduce anxiety is to tell yourself that you want good sleep, but you do not need good sleep.
+Remind yourself that you’ve survived tired days before.
+If you do not get good sleep one night, that’s okay.
+Taking the pressure off is key.

 Obviously, when you are struggling to sleep it is counterproductive to spend time worrying about it.
 That, after all, will only cause you to stay awake thinking about how you are not getting sleep.
 So remember: 1.
 Having trouble getting good sleep is temporary, 2.
 You can function without good sleep, and 3.
 The less you worry, the calmer you will be, and the better sleep you will get.